 However, since the 1980s when tropical countries and others have begun carrying out development and face population growth, deforestation has increased.

 In the 1990-2008 period (European Commission, 2013) global deforestation reached 239 million hectares.
-About 33 percent of this deforestation took place in the United States (see figure below) and 31 percent in Africa, while, Southeast Asia, where Indonesia is located, accounted for 19 percent.
+About 33 percent of this deforestation took place in the United States (Figure) and 31 percent in Africa, while, Southeast Asia, where Indonesia is located, accounted for 19 percent.

 With this global deforestation data, deforestation is seen as a part of normal development processes in each country.
 Despite it being a normal development process, deforestation in Indonesia is not the biggest source of global deforestation.
 Deforestation in North American and European regions (before 1980) and South American countries like Brazil and Argentina (1980-2008) was still much greater than the deforestation in Indonesia.